ssilverman/QNEthernet/README.md

   in the queue then all the oldest frames will get dropped.
 * `size()`: Returns the total size of the frame data.
 * `sourceMAC()`: Returns a pointer to the source MAC.
+* `totalReceiveCount()`: Returns the total number of received frames, including dropped frames, since reception was started.
+Note that this is the count at the layer above the driver.
 * `static constexpr int maxFrameLen()`: Returns the maximum frame length including the 4-byte FCS.
 Subtract 4 to get the maximum length that can be sent or received using this API.
 Note that this size includes VLAN frames,